Learn how to roast a whole butternut squash to save yourself some time and hard work! Whole roasted butternut can then be added to stew or salads.

 I am here to show you how to roast a whole butternut squash without any effort!
 Are you in?

-You can sometimes have desires to roast butternut squashes or winter squashes when you see them in markets or shops.
+You can sometimes have cravings for roast butternut squashes or winter squashes when you see them in markets or shops.
 More likely, you are excited by yummy butternut recipes that make your taste buds yearn for some.

 The thing is, roasting a butternut squash when you have painful hands or when you are sick, tired, out of time, or super busy isn't a simple thing to do.